2006 IndyCar Series: Closing rounds

 Castroneves and Hornish Jr. started in the first and second positions for the Meijer Indy 300 at Kentucky Speedway, marking the third consecutive race this occurred.
 They traded the lead several times before pitting on lap 56; however, a poorly timed caution placed them several positions in arrears, allowing Wheldon and Dixon to take the lead.
 Castroneves and Hornish Jr. gradually climbed up through the field, and by lap 96, Hornish Jr. passed Meira shortly after a restart to reclaim the first position.
 Over the next 90 laps, Hornish Jr., Wheldon, and Bryan Herta (who made pit stops out of sequence from the leaders) intensely battled for the lead.
 Wheldon overshot the entry to his pit stall during his final stop on lap 185, which ultimately cost him a shot at the victory.
 After a caution was issued with less than ten laps remaining, Hornish Jr. overtook Dixon on lap 196 to earn the victory and the championship lead by seven points over Castroneves.

 The penultimate round and final road course race of the season, the Indy Grand Prix of Sonoma, saw competitors use various pit stop strategies to converse fuel.
 Pole-sitter Dixon's strategy worked most efficiently at first, as he led the first 40 of the first 50 laps, but fell to 12th after the air jack of his tire changer malfunctioned during a pit stop.
 Andretti subsequently took the lead on lap 51, although he tried to save fuel while being pursued by teammate Franchitti.
-Andretti was greatly assisted by a late caution period and he achieved his first IndyCar victory; in doing so, he became the youngest winner in American open-wheel car racing history, a record which lasted until 2008.
+Andretti was greatly assisted by a late caution period and he achieved his first IndyCar Series victory; in doing so, he became the youngest winner in American open-wheel car racing history, a record which was eventually surpassed by Graham Rahal in the 2008 Honda Grand Prix of St. Petersburg.

-Final round and title decision
+Season finale

 Heading into the final round of the season, the Peak Antifreeze Indy 300 at Chicagoland, four drivers—Castroneves, Hornish Jr., Wheldon, and Dixon—were all mathematically eligible to win the title.
 Coincidentally, the four title contenders qualified in the top four positions, with Hornish Jr. occupying the pole position.
-The race was mainly contested between Target Chip Ganassi Racing teammates Dixon and Wheldon, the latter of whom led a race-high 166 laps, while Hornish Jr. comfortably ran in third place.
+The race was mainly contested between CGR teammates Dixon and Wheldon, the latter of whom led a race-high 166 laps, while Hornish Jr. comfortably ran in third place.
 Wheldon's win was solidified after Dixon made slight contact with his right-rear tire, forcing Dixon to back off.
 With Wheldon finishing first and Hornish Jr. third, the two drivers were tied for the Drivers' Championship.
 The title was given to Hornish Jr. by virtue of his four wins in the season to Wheldon's two.
 Castroneves received a penalty early in the race for speeding on pit road and was unable to defend his championship lead; he ultimately finished third, two points behind Hornish Jr. and Wheldon, while Dixon remained fourth.